Prepare devices for working from home or remotely

 - Make sure network restrictions allow connections from home or public Wi-Fi networks.
-Learn how to set network restrictions with MDM.
+Find out how to set network restrictions with MDM.

 - Configure VPN to connect to key corporate services.
-Learn more about VPN payload settings.
+Find out more about VPN MDM payload settings.

 - Configure Mail, Calendar and Contacts services for your organisation.
-Apple devices work with mail services such as Microsoft Exchange and G Suite.
-Learn more about configuring Exchange ActiveSync and Google Accounts.
+Apple devices work with mail services like Microsoft Exchange and G Suite.
+Find out more about configuring Exchange ActiveSync and Google Accounts.

 Adjust security policies

 - Secure your devices with built-in security tools and MDM.
 Use FileVault encryption on Mac computers and enforce a passcode policy to use Data Protection on iPhone and iPad devices.
-Learn more about Passcode payload settings.
+Find out more about Passcode payload settings.

-- Use MDM to configure any necessary restrictions, such as the use of cameras, iCloud services and usage of apps.
-Learn more about iOS and iPadOS restrictions.
+- Use MDM to configure any necessary restrictions, such as use of cameras, iCloud services and usage of apps.
+Find out more about iOS and iPadOS restrictions.